miguelmota/ethereum-development-with-go-book/en/whisper-subscribe/README.md

+---
+description: Tutorial on how to subscribe to messages on whisper with Go.
+---

 # Subscribing to Whisper Messages

 In this section we'll be subscribing to whisper messages over websockets.
 First thing we need is a channel that will be receiving whisper messages in the `Message` type from the `whisper/whisperv6` package.